rxreact/core/README.md

 What happens when you connect this component to view model listed above?

-You connect components to view models by calling `withViewModel`, provided by RxReact (currently actually the only tool exported by RxReact), like so:
+You connect components to view models by calling `withViewModel`, like so:

 ```typescript
 import { withViewModel } from "rxreact";